-Amending the Food Standards Code to allow foods to contain D-tagatose will not be notified to the WTO under either the Technical Barrier to Trade (TBT) or Sanitary and Phytosanitary Measure (SPS) agreements as the permission is unlikely to significantly effect trade.
-The potential uses for D-tagatose as a carrier in food products is limited.
-Typically only very small amounts <1% are used and the range of potential suitable processed food products is limited.
+Amending the Code to allow foods to contain D-tagatose was not notified to the WTO under either the Technical Barrier to Trade (TBT) or Sanitary and Phytosanitary Measure (SPS) agreements as the permission was unlikely to significantly affect trade.
 Suppliers of food products are not required to take up permissions granted through amendments to the Code.